telehash/telehash-java/README.md

 Code conventions
 --------------------

-For lack of any better idea at the moment, I'm using the Android coding conventions as described here:
+For lack of any better idea at the moment, I'm (more or less) using the Android coding conventions as described here:

 http://source.android.com/source/code-style.html